LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 .. _flag_hook:

 ``hook(Object)``
-   Allows the definition of compiler hooks that are called for each term read form a source file and for each compiled goal.
-This option specifies an object (which can be the pseudo-object :ref:`user <apis:user/0>`) implementing the :ref:`expanding <apis:expanding/0>` built-in protocol.
+   Allows the definition of an object (which can be the pseudo-object :ref:`user <apis:user/0>`) implementing the :ref:`expanding <apis:expanding/0>` built-in protocol.
 The hook object must be compiled and loaded when this option is used.
 It's also possible to specify a Prolog module instead of a Logtalk object but the module must be pre-loaded and its identifier must be different from any object identifier.
-The object is expected to define clauses for the :ref:`methods_term_expansion_2` and :ref:`methods_goal_expansion_2` predicates.
-In the case of the ``term_expansion/2`` predicate, the first argument is the term read form the source file while the second argument returns a list of terms corresponding to the expansion of the first argument.
-In the case of the ``goal_expansion/2`` predicate, the second argument should be a goal resulting from the expansion of the goal in the first argument.
-The predicate ``goal_expansion/2`` is recursively called on the expanded goal until a fixed point is reached.
-Care must be taken to avoid compilation loops.

 .. index:: single: clean flag
 .. _flag_clean: